German–Soviet economic relations (1934–1941): Late Soviet attempts to improve relations

 German generals and others delayed several orders, such that they were never delivered, such as the delivery of German combat aircraft.
 German officials also procrastinated on the next round of trade balance talks.

 Soviet willingness to deliver increased in April, with Hitler telling German officials attempting to dissuade him of attack that concessions would be even greater if 150 German divisions were on their borders.
 Stalin greeted Schnurre at the Moscow railroad station with the phrase "We will remain friends with you - in any event."
 The Soviets also deferred to German demands regarding Finland, Romania and border settlements.
 In an April 28 meeting with Hitler, German ambassador to Moscow Friedrich Werner von der Schulenburg stated that Stalin was prepared to make even further concessions, including up to 5 million tons of grain in the next year alone, with Acting Military Attache Krebs adding that the Soviets "will do anything to avoid war and yielded on every issue short of making territorial concessions."

 Stalin also attempted a further cautious economic appeasement of Germany, shipping items in May and June for which German firms had not even placed orders.
 German officials concluded in May that "we could make economic demands on Moscow which would even go beyond the scope of the treaty of January 10, 1941."
 That same month, German naval officials stated that "the Russian government is endeavoring to do everything to prevent a conflict with Germany."
-By June 18, four days before the German invasion, the Soviet had even promised the Japanese that they could ship much greater totals along the Trans-Siberian Railway.
+By June 18, four days before the German invasion, the Soviets had even promised the Japanese that they could ship much greater totals along the Trans-Siberian Railway.

 Soviet rubber shipments greatly increased in later months, filling up German warehouses and the Soviet transports systems.
 76% of the total of 18,800 tons of vital rubber sent to Germany was shipped in May and June 1941.
 2,100 tons of it crossed the border only hours before the German invasion began.